JacobBenge/demo-ejs-education/readme.md

 We also recommend to install the nodemon package so the server automatically resets after there is changes to the code.
 To install it globally, type "npm install -g nodemon" in the terminal.
 To use nodemon just replace the keyword node with nodemon.
 I.E "nodemon index.js" to start the express server.
 Press ctrl-c to cancel. https://www.npmjs.com/package/nodemon

-Additional instructions are available upon request.
+Additional instructions or demos are available upon request.